Pressed Powder vs. Loose Powder: Which Should You Use?

 Pressed powder can be applied more directly all over the face to help minimize shine and even the complexion.
 Here’s how.

-Step 1: Pick your formula
+Step 1: Choose your formula

 Unlike loose powders, which are almost always sheer or translucent, pressed powders can offer sheer, medium, or full coverage.
 You’ll want to select a formula that aligns with your needs and desired end result.